2 THE NATIONAL INSTITUTES OF HEALTH AS A GRANT-MAKING ORGANIZATION

 administrative requirements.
 For each reviewable application, they then assign

-(from among the standing and temporary members) at least two reviewers to write
+(from among the standing and temporary members) at least three reviewers to write

-a critique of the application and at least one reader (discussants) to be
+a critique of the application and to be

 prepared to discuss the application in detail.